Exceeding Expectations One Patient at a Time

 Avoid raw/undercooked meat, seafood, salads and uncooked fruit or vegetables that cannot be peeled.

 Frequent hand washing

-All travellers travelling to the typhoid-risk area(s) should be vaccinated against typhoid if indicated and needed.
+All travellers travelling to typhoid-risk area(s) should be vaccinated against typhoid if indicated and needed.
 The oral typhoid vaccine ( Vivotif )is taken as a series of four capsules, started at least two weeks prior to leaving for a trip.
 The typhoid injection (Typhim) is a single injection and should be administered at least two weeks prior to a trip.
-Vivaxim is a vaccine that is a combination vaccine that protects against Hepatitis A and Typhoid.
+Vivaxim is a combination vaccine that protects against Hepatitis A and Typhoid.